OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-conditional-formatting.md

 ---
 title: Apply conditional formatting to ranges with the Excel JavaScript API
-description: 'Learn about conditional formatting in the context of Excel JavaScript add-ins.' ms.date: 02/15/2022 ms.localizationpriority: medium
+description: Learn about conditional formatting in the context of Excel JavaScript add-ins. ms.date: 02/15/2022 ms.localizationpriority: medium
 ---